-- Notes:

-(1) In facal year 2014-15, the City adopted the provisions of CASS Statement Nos.
+Notes: (1) In fiscal year 2014-15, the Cly adopted the provisions of GASB Statement Nos.
 68 and 71.
-As restatement of all prior periods is not practical, the cumulative effect of applying these statements in reported as a restatement of the prior periods is not practical, the cumulative effect of applying these statements in reported as a restatement of the prior periods is not practical, the cumulative effect of applying this statement is reported as a restatement of Deginning net position as of July 1, 2014.
+As restatement of all prior periods is not practical, the cumulative effect of applying these statements is reported as a restatement of beginning net position as d July 1, 2014.
+(2) In fiscal year 2017-18, the Cly adopted the provisions of GASB Statement No.75.
+As restatement of all prior periods is not practical, the cumulative effect of applying this statement is reported as a restatement of position as of July 1, 2017.